jobovy/galpy/doc/source/potential.rst

     azimuthal derivative of the potential in cylindrical coordinates (d^2 potential / d R d phi; assumed zero if not given).

+  If you want to be able to calculate the concentration for a potential, you also have to set self._scale to a scale parameter for your potential.

   The code for ``galpy.potential.MiyamotoNagaiPotential`` gives a good template to follow for 3D axisymmetric potentials.
 Similarly, the code for ``galpy.potential.CosmphiDiskPotential`` provides a good